-The Halmos College of Natural Sciences and Oceanography (HCNSO) offers a doctorate degree (PhD) in Oceanography (with emphasis on Marine Biology or Physical Oceanography) and master's (MS) degrees in Biological Sciences, Marine Biology, Coastal Zone Management (online or onsite), Marine Environmental Sciences, and (MA) Marine and Coastal Studies.
-Joint MS degrees can be obtained in Marine Biology and Coastal Zone Management; Marine Biology and Marine Environmental Sciences; Marine Biology and Physical Oceanography; and Coastal Zone Management and Marine Environmental Sciences.
-Two Graduate Certificates are offered: one in Coastal Studies and another in Marine and Coastal Climate Change.
-More information about the certificates can be found in section 3.8 of this catalog.
+The Halmos College of Natural Sciences and Oceanography (HCNSO) offers a doctorate degree (Ph.D.) in Oceanography (with emphasis on Marine Biology or Physical Oceanography) and Master of Science (M.S.) degrees in Biological Sciences, Marine Biology, Coastal Zone Management (online or onsite), and Marine Environmental Sciences.
+Joint M.S. degrees can be obtained in Marine Biology and Coastal Zone Management; Marine Biology and Marine Environmental Sciences; Marine Biology and Physical Oceanography; and Coastal Zone Management and Marine Environmental Sciences.
+A graduate certificate in Computational Molecular Biology is offered.
+More information about the certificate can be found in section 3.8 of this catalog.

-This catalog provides guidelines and rules to assist the student in fulfilling the academic requirements of the MA, MS, and PhD degrees.
-The marine science MS majors and the PhD course of study contain a common core of five courses (Physical Oceanography, Marine Ecosystems, Marine Geology, Marine Chemistry, and Biostatistics) that provides an overview and foundation in the ocean sciences.
-The Biological Sciences requires five core courses (Marine Genomics, Scientific Communication, Biodiversity, Biostatistics, and Scientific Method and Experimental Design).
-Likewise the MA requires five cores (Anthropological Marine and Coastal Influences I: Historical, Anthropological Marine and Coastal Influences II: Futures, Effective Environmental Communication, Introduction to Marine and Coastal Processes: Essential Principles and Fundamental Concepts, and Marine and Coastal Flora and Fauna).
+This catalog provides guidelines and rules to assist the student in fulfilling the academic requirements of the M.S. and Ph.D. degrees.
+The marine science M.S. majors and the Ph.D. course of study contain a common core of five courses (Physical Oceanography, Marine Ecosystems, Marine Geology, Marine Chemistry, and Biostatistics) that provides an overview and foundation in the ocean sciences.
+The Biological Sciences require five core courses (Marine Genomics, Scientific Communication and Grant Writing, Biodiversity, Biostatistics, and Scientific Method and Experimental Design).
 Specialty and tutorial courses provide depth in each program.
 The HCNSO operates on a trimester system.
 The Fall and Winter semesters are split into 12- and 4-week sessions.
-The summer semester is 12-weeks in length.
+The summer semester is 12 weeks in length.

 For graduation, students must fulfill the curriculum and course-load requirements of the catalog in effect at their initial registration or that of any later-edition catalog.
 Other than curriculum and course-load, graduate students are responsible for requirements set forth in the most recent edition of this catalog, unless exceptions are specifically (and individually) approved by the program administration.
 Updates may be issued at the HCNSO between catalog publications.
-Copies of the catalog and updates are located on the Center's website (http://cnso.nova.edu/academics/course-catalog/)
+Copies of the catalog and updates are located on the college website (http://cnso.nova.edu/academics/course-catalog/)

 For the 12-week sessions each class meets typically one evening per week in a three-hour session.
 However, in the 4-week sessions, some courses are offered in day, weekend, compressed, and online formats.
-Thesis and non-thesis (capstone review) tracks are offered in all MS majors.
-The MA students present a final portfolio in lieu of a capstone or thesis.
+Thesis and Capstone tracks are offered in all MS majors.